 Traditional computer science education, both academic and non-academic, combines mathematical knowledge, theoretical computer science, computational thinking, computer programming, and software engineering.
 While all these skills are necessary for algorithm design and implementation, additional skills and techniques are essential for enabling computer scientists and software engineers to solve complex problems and to innovate:

-Creativity involves “…the use of original ideas to create something new and effective” (Runco & Jaeger, 2012).
+Creativity involves the use of original ideas to create something new and effective (Runco & Jaeger, 2012).
 Creative thinking and creative design in software engineering are fundamental for improvising and devising solutions for controlling complex systems.

 Multidisciplinary refers to the ability to draw from different disciplines for research and problem-solving.